 Another great option is to stay later and enjoy sunset from the mountaintop.
 Banff experiences long summer nights, and the gondola is open until 9:30 p.m. from May 17 - June 27, and until 10:30 p.m. from June 28 - September 2.

 With limited parking, this day-use area is most popular on weekends.
 For the best experience, consider getting out of your car.
-Cascade Ponds is accesible by bike from the town of Banff and is also on Roam Transit (Route 6).
+Cascade Ponds is accessible by bike from the town of Banff and is also on Roam Transit (Route 6).
 For alternative picnic locations, consider Upper Bankhead, Muleshoe, Valleyview, or Fireside day-use areas.

 If you are driving, arrive earlier in the morning or later in the evening for a more peaceful and quiet experience.